 Article Translations: (Spanish)

 Impi-what?
 Impetigo (say: im-pih-TIE-go) is a strange-sounding word that may be new to you.
 It's an infection of the skin caused by bacteria.
-Impetigo is commonly found on the face, often around the nose and mouth, but it can show up anywhere the skin has been broken.
+Impetigo is commonly found on the face, often around the nose and mouth.
+But it can show up anywhere the skin has been broken.

 If you have a cut or scrape or if you scratch your skin because of a bug bite, eczema, or poison ivy, germs may find a way to get inside.
-Once inside, the bacteria cause small blisters to develop on the skin.
+Once inside, the bacteria cause small blisters on the skin.
 These blisters burst and ooze fluid that crusts over, a condition called impetigo.

 Kids seem to get it more than adults do, but impetigo can affect anyone.